-In some construction zones these facilities will be co-located with workforce accommodation and batch plants.
+Laydown areas will either be co-located with a camp or a substation construction area.
 Deliveries will occur in a manner to ensure that audible noise is not clearly heard by an individual who is an occupier of a building outside the hours of 6.30 am to 6.30 pm Monday to Saturday.